 Please pay special attention to the processor speed and memory (RAM) requirements, as these tend to have the greatest impact on the performance of the software.
 In particular, be aware of the following:

 - Most CPUs now have on-die memory controllers; whether or not that memory controller is a dual channel or triple channel will affect the amount of RAM to get.

-- If you are using more than 3GB of RAM, you will need a 64-bit operating system to take advantage of the memory.
+- If you use more than 3GB of RAM, you will need a 64-bit operating system to take advantage of the memory.

 The following features and data have a significant impact on performance:

-- A high volume of Jobs and Operations have a large impact on system performance.
+- A high volume of Jobs and Operations has a large impact on system performance.

 - Overlap by Transfer Size (Material Overlap)

 - Keeping the Jobs pane open which requires continuous updates